 While they’re fun to have, they create a lot of waste from the sample sizes and filler items that they come with.
 If you also consider the carbon emissions from shipping, it ends up being a non-sustainable choice

 In high school I would wake up super early every morning to put on a full face of makeup!
-The products not only created a lot of waste, but cost me tons of money.
+The products not only created a lot of waste, but lead me to spend tons of money.

-If you don’t feel comfortable going makeup free, there’s some eco-friendly brands that have started using sustainable packaging.
+If you don’t feel comfortable going makeup free, there’s some eco-friendly brands that have started using low impact packaging and ingredients .
 Or you could try going a couple days a week without it so that your products last longer.

 If you’re not sure what fast fashion is, think of stores like H&M and Forever21.
-They’re constantly moving products in and out of their stores to “keep up with trends” when in reality they just want to make more money by selling what they say is in style.
+They’re constantly moving products in and out of their stores to “keep up with trends” when in reality they just want to make more money by selling what they tell you is in style.

 Even though you think you’ll use it all the time, the products will probably rarely be used.
 Meaning its a waste of resources and your money.

 There’s many other things I’ve stopped buying, but I felt that these were the most common items.
 If you want to begin minimalism, eliminating these products is a great start!